Skip to content

 Our approach

-The Challenge
+Challenge

-A nationwide wholesale food distributor was facing a liquidity crisis caused by an overdue receivables portfolio that had reached 2.8 million euros.
-The 47 debtors ranged from small local businesses owing a few thousand euros to regional chains with balances exceeding 200,000 euros.
+A nationwide wholesale food distributor was facing a liquidity crisis caused by an overdue receivables portfolio that had reached €2.8 million.
+The 47 debtors ranged from small local businesses owing a few thousand euros to regional chains with balances exceeding €200,000.

 The internal collections team had exhausted amicable approaches over more than six months with no significant results.
 The situation was particularly delicate because many of the debtors were long-standing clients with whom the company wished to maintain commercial relationships after resolving the outstanding debts.
 A blunt or legally aggressive approach across the entire portfolio risked destroying commercial relationships that had taken years to build and represented future revenue that exceeded the outstanding balances.
-At the same time, the company’s finance director had calculated that the unresolved receivables were creating a funding gap that would require additional bank credit within three months if not addressed.
+Meanwhile, the company’s finance director had calculated that the unresolved receivables were creating a funding gap that would require additional bank credit within three months if not addressed.

-We began with a two-week diagnostic phase before taking any legal action.
+BMC began with a two-week diagnostic phase before taking any legal action.
 The internal collections team provided access to the full debtor ledger, account histories, and records of prior contact attempts.
 We cross-referenced each debtor against public insolvency registries, credit bureau data, and Companies House filings to assess current financial status and enforcement viability.

-Category one: large balances with solvent debtors.
-For the eleven debtors with balances above 100,000 euros who showed no signs of financial distress, we initiated direct negotiations led by a senior lawyer rather than a collections operative.
-The framing was deliberately commercial rather than adversarial: we proposed structured payment plans over three to six months, with post-dated cheques or standing order mandates as security, and offered a modest early settlement discount on the older tranches of debt in exchange for formalised payment commitments.
+Category one covered the eleven debtors with balances above €100,000 who showed no signs of financial distress.
+For these cases, BMC initiated direct negotiations led by a senior lawyer rather than a collections operative.
+The framing was deliberately commercial rather than adversarial: we proposed structured payment plans over three to six months, secured by post-dated cheques or standing order mandates, and offered a modest early settlement discount on the oldest tranches of debt in exchange for formalised payment commitments.
 In eight of eleven cases, agreements were reached within the first thirty days.

-Category three: intractable cases requiring legal escalation.
-For the remaining seventeen debtors where negotiation produced no progress within thirty days, we initiated payment order proceedings (proceso monitorio) for debts below 250,000 euros and enforcement actions for larger amounts.
-Crucially, we maintained open negotiation channels even after filing, and in six of these seventeen cases, debtors came forward with settlement proposals once formal proceedings began.
-Each escalation decision was made according to a predefined timeline agreed with the client at project outset, ensuring no time was wasted on cases where the debtor was not engaging.
+Category three comprised the remaining seventeen debtors where negotiation produced no substantive progress within thirty days.
+For debts below €250,000, BMC initiated proceso monitorio proceedings — Spain’s expedited commercial debt recovery mechanism.
+For larger amounts, we filed enforcement actions.
+Critically, we maintained open negotiation channels in parallel with legal proceedings, and in six of these seventeen cases, debtors came forward with settlement proposals once formal proceedings began.
+The decision to escalate in each case followed a predefined timeline agreed with the client at project outset.

 Results

-Within four months, 2.6 million euros were recovered, representing a 92% recovery rate on the total portfolio.
-Seventy-eight percent of cases were resolved through out-of-court settlements, preserving commercial relationships in the vast majority of instances.
-Only eleven cases required completed court proceedings, of which nine produced favourable rulings.
-The remaining two debtors were found to have entered insolvency after our analysis, and their claims were filed correctly in the insolvency proceedings.
+Within four months, €2.6 million was recovered — a 92% recovery rate on the total portfolio.
+Seventy-eight percent of cases were resolved through negotiated out-of-court settlements, preserving commercial relationships in the majority of instances.
+Only eleven cases required completed court proceedings, of which nine produced favourable first-instance rulings.
+The remaining two debtors were found to have entered formal insolvency after the diagnostic analysis; their claims were correctly filed in the respective insolvency proceedings and rank as ordinary unsecured creditors.

 Results